Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 upbringing a positive value attitude towards one’s own health and the health of other people; culture of behavior in nature;

-andcusing the acquired knowledge and skills in everyday life to take care of your own health, provide first aid to yourself and others; assessing the consequences of their activities in relation to the natural environment, their own body, the health of other people; to comply with the rules of behavior in the environment, the norms of a healthy lifestyle, and the prevention of diseases.
+Andcusing acquired knowledge and skills in everyday life to take care of your own health, provide first aid to yourself and others; assessing the consequences of one’s activities in relation to the natural environment, one’s own body, and the health of other people; to comply with rules of conduct in the environment, healthy lifestyle standards, and disease prevention.

 The following methods and techniques are used in biology lessons: